amitravikumar/React-Redux-Demo-Project/README.md

-# Redux-Demo-Project
+# React-Redux-Demo-Project
-Creating a demo project for Redux implementation.
+Creating a demo project for React-Redux implementation.